-Research philosophy is essentially a set of beliefs or metaphysics that represent the researcher’s world-view; the nature of ‘the world’, the individual’s place in it and the range of possible relationships to that world.
+Research philosophy is essentially a set of beliefs or metaphysics that represent the researcher’s world-view: the nature of ‘the world’, the individual’s place in it and the range of possible relationships to that world.
 This tends to be either scientific or society based.
-The former being associated with positivism and quantitative research and the latter being associated with interpretivism and qualitative research.
+The former is associated with positivism and quantitative research, and the latter is associated with interpretivism and qualitative research.

 Positivism and Interpretivism